gjanders/SplunkVersionControl/README.md

 ## Why use a lookup file and not trigger a remote command execution?
 A custom command named postversioncontrolrestore and the accompanying dashboard `splunkversioncontrolrestore_dynamic` were created for this purpose in version 1.0.7

+However this version wil not work in Splunk Cloud as it would require connectivity to an on-prem instance that can perform the backup/restore modular input functions

 ## What is required for this application to work with a remote git repository?
 The following assumptions are made:
-- git is accessible on the command line, this has been tested on Linux only
+- git is accessible on the command line, this has been tested on Linux & Windows with git for Windows installed
 - git is using an SSH-based URL and the remote git repository allows the machine running the SplunkVersionControl application to remotely access the repository without a username/password prompt (i.e. SSH keys are in use)
 - git will work from the user running the Splunk process over SSH, note that on Windows this will be the system account by default, on Linux the splunk user

 ## Do the modular input backup and restore tasks need to be on the same Splunk instance?
-No. However, the backup/restore modular input must have access to its own git temporary directory on the OS filesystem.
+No. However, the backup/restore modular input must have access to its own git temporary directory on the OS filesystem, the temporary directory should be unique for both backup and restore operations

 ## When will a full application backup occur?
 During the first run of the script (at which point the lookup file is empty) all applications and all objects will be backed up.